China Inc's spending cuts deepest in six years as economy slows

 Whether the slowdown was for the better part driven by China's cooling economy or engineered by authorities' efforts to wean the nation off heavy investment is unclear.
 But what is certain is that energy firms and machinery makers, the usual capex heavyweights, have led the latest savings drive alongside telecom firms and food, beverage and tobacco companies.

-Petrochina Co Ltd, one of China's top two gas importers, is forecast to have slashed its investment by nearly 11 billion yuan this year from last, Reuters data shows - the first time it has cut investment since its 2000 stock market debut.
-Likewise, miner China Coal Energy is forecast to have pared spending by 7.5 billion yuan this year.
+Petrochina Co Ltd (601857.SS), one of China's top two gas importers, is forecast to have slashed its investment by nearly 11 billion yuan this year from last, Reuters data shows - the first time it has cut investment since its 2000 stock market debut.
+Likewise, miner China Coal Energy (601898.SS) is forecast to have pared spending by 7.5 billion yuan this year.

 "For the traditional manufacturing sectors, I'm afraid their expenditure will continue to shrink," said Cai Jin, vice president at the China Federation of Logistics and Purchasing, which compiles China's official purchasing managers' index.